SIsilicon/Godot-Web-File-Manager/README.md

 ## Limitations

 - You cannot edit project folders that are currently open in the editor.
 That's just the way the editor works.
-- Apart from downloading, there's no sign of progress when doing certaing tasks, so you have to sit and wait, or if you think something's wrong, check the developer console.
+- Apart from downloading, there's no sign of progress when doing certain tasks, so you have to sit and wait, or if you think something's wrong, check the developer console.

 ## Final Notes